Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Field-Free Line Magnetic Particle Imaging in 3D

-The MPI Core Operator defined in \Cref{eq:mpi:core:op} is the restriction on affine subspaces of the integral operator that is obtained by passing the time derivative under the integral sign in \Cref{eq:signal:theta} and performing suitable changes of variables (we refer the interested reader to~\cite{marz2016model} for the details).
-We will show how this operator encapsulates the relationship between the signal, the data describing the scans and the distribution.
-In what follows, the MPI Core Operator will not act directly on the target distribution $\rho$ but on its X-Ray projection~\cite{helgason2011,NattererCTbook}, which we briefly recall here: if $\Omega\subset\mathbb{R}^n$ with $n\geq 3$ is an non-empty, open and convex set, the X-Ray transform is the operator $X\colon L_2 (\Omega )\times T\mathbb{S}^{n-1}\to \mathbb{R}$ defined as follows\footnote{Here $T\mathbb{S}^{n-1}$ denotes the tangent bundle of the unit $n$-sphere $\mathbb{S}^{n-1}$.}:
+The MPI Core Operator defined in \eqref{eq:mpi:core:op} is the integral operator that is obtained by passing the time derivative under the integral sign in \eqref{eq:signal:theta} and performing suitable changes of variables (we refer the interested reader to~\cite{marz2016model} for the details).

-where $\mathbf{L}_{\bm{v}}=\langle \bm{v}\rangle^\perp$ is the orthogonal space to the line spanned by $\bm{v}$, which we denote with the symbol $\langle \bm{v}\rangle$.
-The operator X defines the projection operator $X_{\bm{v}}[\rho ]$ onto the orthogonal space $\mathbf{L}_{\bm{v}}$ in the following way:
+We will show how this operator encapsulates the relationship between the signal, the data describing the scans and the distribution of particles.
+In what follows, the MPI Core Operator will not act directly on the target distribution $\rho$ but on its X-Ray projection~\cite{helgason2011,NattererCTbook}, which we briefly recall.
+If $\Omega\subset\mathbb{R}^n$ with $n\geq 3$ is an non-empty, open and bounded set, the X-Ray transform is the operator $X\colon L^1 (\Omega )\times T\mathbb{S}^{n-1}\to \mathbb{R}$ defined as follows\footnote{Here $T\mathbb{S}^{n-1}$ denotes the tangent bundle of the unit $n$-sphere $\mathbb{S}^{n-1}$.}:

-To simplify notation we will write $X_\theta [\rho ]\coloneq X_{\bm{e}_\theta}[\rho ]$ when the projection is performed in the direction $\bm{e}_\theta$, given some angle $\theta$.
-With the tools introduced we can state the results that links the signal to the target distribution and allows us to deduce reconstruction formulae for 3D FFL scans.
+where $\bm{\Pi}_{\bm{\omega}}=\langle \bm{\omega}\rangle^\perp$ is the orthogonal space to the line spanned by $\bm{\omega}$, which we denote with the symbol $\langle \bm{\omega}\rangle$.
+The operator X defines the projection operator $X_{\bm{\omega}}[\rho ]$ onto the orthogonal space $\bm{\Pi}_{\bm{\omega}}$ in the following way: